JosMal96/powerhouse-squad-project/README.md

 ## Technologies

 Most of our work was done in Python, and we relied heavily on packages such as pandas, numpy, seaborn, matplotlib and sklearn.
+In order to access our data, we needed to install the UCIML Repo [!pip install ucimlrepo], and to run the XG Boost model we needed to install xgboost. [!pip install xgboost]

 ## Our Dataset